Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] View Data Access audit logs in Stackdriver.
 Search for the user's email as the principal.
 - [ ] View the Admin Activity log in Stackdriver.
 Search for the service account associated with the user.

+To determine if the terminated employee accessed any sensitive customer information after their termination, you should:

+**Option 3: View Data Access audit logs in Stackdriver.
+Search for the user's email as the principal.**

+### Reasoning:

+- **Data Access audit logs:** These logs provide detailed information about who accessed what data and when in Google Cloud Platform (GCP).
+They are crucial for auditing and compliance purposes, especially in scenarios involving access to sensitive information.

+- **Search by user's email as the principal:** This approach allows you to specifically track actions performed by the terminated employee, even after their official termination date.
+You can search for any access or operations related to sensitive customer information during the two weeks after termination.

+### Why the other options are not correct:

+- **Option 1: View System Event Logs in Stackdriver.
+Search for the user's email as the principal.**
+  - System Event Logs in Stackdriver primarily track changes to GCP resources, not user actions related to data access.
+They won't provide detailed information about data access events by users.

+- **Option 2: View System Event Logs in Stackdriver.
+Search for the service account associated with the user.**
+  - Service accounts are typically used for automated processes or services, not individual user access.
+Monitoring service account activities won't necessarily reveal actions taken by the terminated employee's personal account.

+- **Option 4: View the Admin Activity log in Stackdriver.
+Search for the service account associated with the user.**
+  - The Admin Activity log records actions related to administrative activities in GCP, such as IAM changes or resource modifications.
+It doesn't directly capture data access events by individual users, especially after their termination.

+Therefore, **Option 3** is the most appropriate choice as it focuses on auditing data access, allows specific search by user's email (principal), and aligns with the need to track potential unauthorized access to sensitive customer information post-termination.

 **[⬆ Back to Top](#table-of-contents)**

 ### You need to create a custom IAM role for use with a GCP service.
 All permissions in the role must be suitable for production use.
 You also want to clearly share with your organization the status of the custom role.
 This will be the first version of the custom role.
-What should you do?
+What should you do? -------------Issue

 - [x] Use permissions in your role that use the 'supported' support level for role permissions.
 Set the role stage to ALPHA while testing the role permissions.
 - [ ] Use permissions in your role that use the 'supported' support level for role permissions.
 Set the role stage to BETA while testing the role permissions.
 - [ ] Use permissions in your role that use the 'testing' support level for role permissions.
 Set the role stage to ALPHA while testing the role permissions.
 - [ ] Use permissions in your role that use the 'testing' support level for role permissions.
 Set the role stage to BETA while testing the role permissions.

+All diff ans

 **[⬆ Back to Top](#table-of-contents)**